 Employers participating in the externship program include C.H.
 Robinson, Coyote Logistics, Eaton, Eliason Corporation, Excel, John Deere, Kellogg, Meijer, Haworth and Stryker.

-Application information for the business externship program is available from the career center.
+Application information for the business externship program is available from the Zhang Career Center.